erincatto/box2c/docs/dynamics.md

 > **Caution**:
 > Don't try to create a joint on the stack or on the heap using new or
 > malloc.
 You must create and destroy bodies and joints using the create
-> and destroy methods of the b2World class.
+> and destroy methods of the world.

 Here's an example of the lifetime of a revolute joint: